INS Tushil: Service history

 INS Tushil began her maiden operational deployment on 17 December 2024 when she set sail for India from Kaliningrad.
 The ship will travel through the Baltic Sea, the North Sea, the Atlantic Ocean, and ultimately, the Indian Ocean.
 The ship will conduct port calls at several Friendly Foreign Countries as well as joint patrolling and Maritime Partnership Exercises (MPX) with multiple navies on the way.
-The ship, on its way to homeport Karwar, is manned by a crew of 250 personnel commanded by Captain Peter Verghese.
+The ship, on its way to homeport Karwar, is crewed by 250 personnel commanded by Captain Peter Verghese.
 The ship will reach India in mid-February 2025 and will conduct anti piracy patrols in Gulf of Guinea off the west coast of Africa along with the European Union navies.

 INS Tushil made her first port call in London on 22 December 2024 as part of her maiden operational deployment.
 On 27 December, she reached Port of Casablanca, Morocco, for a two-day visit.
 This was the fourth time that an Indian naval ship visited the country in the year.
 The ship conducted a Passage Exercise (PASSEX) with the Royal Moroccan Navy.

 On 3 January 2025, she reached the Port of Dakar, Senegal.
 The ship also conducted a Passage Exercise (PASSEX) with the Senegalese Navy during her stay until 5 January.
 On 12 January, Tushil reached Lagos, Nigeria, as part of her operational turnaround, amidst her ongoing deployment to the Gulf of Guinea.
 On 24 January, Tushil reached Walvis Bay in Namibia after successfully patrolling Gulf of Guinea on the west coast of Africa for the first time.

 The ship docked in Durban, South Africa between 29 January and 1 February after being escorted by SAS Amatola on entering the Indian Ocean for the first time.
 The ships conducted tactical manoeuvres followed by a traditional steam past.
 On 7 February, INS Tushil reached Port Victoria, Seychelles for an operational turnaround after her maiden voyage around the West coast of Africa.

 INS Tushil reached Karwar Naval Base on 14 February 2025.
 The ship visited 8 countries in 3 continents including Lome, Togo in late January.
 The ship also conducted bilateral maritime exercise during visits to Morocco, Senegal, Nigeria, Namibia and South Africa.

 On 7 May 2025, the ship was reportedly deployed on its first patrol into the Arabian Sea during the Operation Sindoor, along with the Carrier Battle Group centered on INS Vikrant.